-The fair value of stock options granted under the Company's 2007 Employee Stock Option Plan (the "2007 Plan") and the ADMA Biologics, Inc. 2014 Omnibus Incentive Compensation Plan, as amended and restated (the "2014 Plan"), was determined on the date of grant using the Black-Scholes option valuation model.
+The fair value of stock options granted under the Company's equity incentive plans was determined on the date of grant using the Black-Scholes option valuation model.
 The Black-Scholes model was developed for use in estimating the fair value of publicly traded options, which have no vesting restrictions and are fully transferable.
 In addition, option valuation models require the input of certain subjective assumptions including the expected stock price volatility.
 The stock options granted to employees and directors have characteristics significantly different from those of traded options, and changes in the subjective input assumptions can materially affect the fair value estimate.
-The following assumptions were used to determine the fair value of options granted during the three months ended March 31, 2022 and 2021:
+The following assumptions were used to determine the fair value of options granted during the three months ended March 31, 2023 and 2022:

-Three Months E nded March 31,
+Three Months Ended March 31,

-2022 2021
+2023 2022

 Expected term 5.5 - 6.3 years 5.5 - 6.3 years

-Volatility 68% 69%
+Volatility 68 % 68%

 Dividend yield 0.0 0.0

-Risk-free interest rate 1.72-1.73% 0.80-1.04%
+Risk-free interest rate 4.20-4.24 % 1.72-1.73%

-During the three months ended March 31, 2022 and 2021, the Company granted options to purchase an aggregate of 1,194,032 and 1,441,050 shares of common stock, respectively, to its directors and employees.
-The weighted average remaining contractual life of stock options outstanding and expected to vest at March 31, 2022 is 6.6 years.
-The weighted average remaining contractual life of stock options exercisable at March 31, 2022 is 5.3 years.
+On June 21, 2022, the Company's stockholders approved the ADMA Biologics, Inc. 2022 Compensation Plan (the "2022 Equity Plan"), which replaced the ADMA Biologics, Inc. 2014 Omnibus Incentive Compensation Plan.
+Approval of the 2022 Equity Plan resulted in approximately 18 million additional shares of the Company's common stock being reserved for future awards.
+During the three months ended March 31, 2023 and 2022, the Company granted options to purchase an aggregate of 1,727,510 and 1,194,032 shares of common stock, respectively, to its directors and employees.
+The weighted average remaining contractual life of stock options outstanding and expected to vest at March 31, 2023 is 6.6 years.
+The weighted average remaining contractual life of stock options exercisable at March 31, 2023 is 5.3 years.
+During the three months ended March 31, 2023, options to purchase 5,416 shares of common stock were exercised in a cashless transaction resulting in the issuance of 2,443 shares of common stock.

-A summary of the Company's option activity under the 2007 Plan and 2014 Plan and related information is as follows:
+A summary of the Company's option activity under the Company's equity incentive plans and related information is as follows:

+Weig hted

-Weig Aver
+Aver rage

-Shares Exercise e Price
+Shares Exercis e Price

-Options outstanding, vested and expected to vest at December 31, 2021 7,862,722 \$ 3.93
+Options outstanding, vested and expected to vest at December 31, 2022 8,256,211 \$ 3.37

-Forfeited (9,186) \$ 2.13
+Forfeited (15,555) \$ 2.29

-Expired (361,500) \$ 6.48
+Expired (17,047) \$ 7.06

-Granted 1,194,032 \$ 1.67
+Granted 1,727,510 \$ 3.35

+Exercised (5,416) \$ 2.08

-Options outstanding, vested and expected to vest at March 31, 2022 8,686,068 \$ 3.51
+Options outstanding, vested and expected to vest at March 31, 2023 9,945,703 \$ 3.36

-Options exercisable 5,646,819 \$ 4.25
+Options exercisable 6,660,313 \$ 3.67

-As of March 31, 2022, the Company had \$3.8 million of unrecognized compensation expense related to options granted under the Company's equity incentive plans, which is expected to be recognized over a weighted-average period of 2.6 years.
+As of March 31, 2023, the Company had \$5.6 million of unrecognized compensation expense related to options granted under the Company's equity incentive plans, which is expected to be recognized over a weighted-average period of 3.0 years.